 At Carrot, though, we give you a website that’s primed and ready to rank in search engines.
 Which means passive traffic for your website and more revenue for your business.

-So, Get Out There and Get Some Websites for Real Estate Investors Rolling!
+So, Get Out There and Get Your Real Estate Investor Websites Rolling!

 Alrighty, now that you know the 3 options out there for websites for real estate investors and the 5 things you should take into consideration… now it’s time for you to do a bit of research on your own to see what’s right for you.